Nature-based Practice Training

 - Core nature and forest skills underpinned by safe and person-led practice

-Course Director: Marina Robb (MS, MSc, PGCE, Author)
+Course Director & Lead Facilitator: Marina Robb (MS, MSc, PGCE, Author)

 Marina is a national expert in nature-based educational and therapeutic interventions.
 Marina also has extensive experience in the development of the Forest School movement, and is an endorsed trainer for the Forest School Association.